Microbiology of Lyme disease: Species and strains

-Until recently, only three genospecies were thought to cause Lyme disease (borreliosis): B. burgdorferi s.s. (the predominant species in North America, but also present in Europe); B. afzelii; and B. garinii (both predominant in Eurasia).
+Until recently, only three species were thought to cause Lyme disease: B. burgdorferi s.s. (the predominant species in North America, but also present in Europe); B. afzelii; and B. garinii (both predominant in Eurasia).

 Thirteen distinct genomic classifications of Lyme disease bacteria have been identified worldwide.
 These include but are not limited to B. burgdorferi s.s., B. afzelii, B. garinii, B. valaisana, B. lusitaniae, B. andersoni (25015, DN127, CA55, 25015, HK501), B. miyamotoi, and B. japonica.
 Many of these genomic groups are country- or continent- specific.
 For example, without migration, B. japonica is only prevalent in the Eastern hemisphere.

 The genomic variations have direct implications on the clinical symptoms of tick-borne Lyme disease.
 For example, the tick-borne Lyme disease caused by B. burgdorferi s.s. may manifest with arthritis-like symptoms.
 In contrast, B. garinii's tick-borne Lyme disease may cause an infection in the central nervous system.